All Episodes

 And the political beliefs of the far left really are rooted around the fact that the criminals and the bad guys in society are having their rights violated.

-It's going to end up making the police departments back off just a little here, just a little there, in pursuing bad guys.
+It's going to end up making the police departments back off just a little here, just a little there in pursuing bad guys.

 The United States, by virtue of its founding, by virtue of its laws, has made these people frustrated and angry and turned them into criminals.

-And so law enforcement must back off.
+And so, law enforcement must back off.

 And that's what's happening.

-But the fact is the Ferguson police department does remain in the crosshairs of the DOJ.
+But the fact is, the Ferguson Police Department does remain in the crosshairs of the DOJ.

-And this is where the elite uh economics experts and politicians and even some actors and the global warming crowd, they all gather at this time of year, every year, to discuss what life is like for everybody else.
+And this is where the elite economics experts and politicians and even some actors and the global warming crowd, they all gather at this time of year, every year, to discuss what life is like for everybody else.

 Jeff Green is a man who accrued billions of dollars by betting against subprime mortgages.